dgc-network/coliving-protocol/monitoring/README.md

 * Open the Dashboard `Settings` (the cog on the top-right)
 * Click on `Versions` (from the left-sidebar)

-However, we agreement our dashboards via `git` as well since this allows us seemless local development of the same dashboards.
+However, we digital_content our dashboards via `git` as well since this allows us seemless local development of the same dashboards.

 #### Saving Screenshots